Sampling efficiency of transverse forces in dense liquids

 with $\rho_0$ is the number density, $S(\bk,t)$ the collective intermediate scattering function and $\rho_0 c(k) \equiv 1 - 1/S(k)$.
 The same matrix $\mathbf A$ as in our numerics is used.
 To close Eq.~\eqref{eq:mct} we need an equation of motion for $S(\bq;t)$.
 This equation, discussed in detail in \cite{federico-mct}, also predicts that the location of the mode-coupling transition is not influenced by the transverse currents, thus confirming the infinite-dimensional results.

 The zero-frequency mode of the memory kernel $\widehat{M}_{\alpha,i}=\lim_{q\to 0}\int_0^{+\infty}M_\alpha(q\be_i,t)\dd t$ controls the behavior of the diffusion constants,

 with $D_{\parallel,y}=D_{\parallel,x}$.
-We note two consequences of working in finite dimension: $M_\perp\neq M_\parallel$ and $D_{\parallel,z}\neq D_{\parallel,x}$.
-The expressions for odd diffusion constants are similar to Eq.~\eqref{eq:diff}.
+We note two consequences of working in finite dimension: $M_\perp\neq M_\parallel$ and $D_{\parallel,z}\neq D_{\parallel,x}$ (note that replacing both $M_\perp$ and $M_\parallel$ with $M$ in Eq.~\eqref{eq:diff} for $D_{\parallel,x}$ leads back to the infinite-dimensional expression Eq.~\eqref{eq:Ddinfinie}).
 Assuming that the system falls into a nonergodic regime below some transition temperature $T_\text{ MCT}$, the memory kernels $M_\perp(t)$ and $M_\parallel(t)$ also saturate at a nonzero value at long times, and the longitudinal diffusion constants vanish.
 Whereas the location of the ergodicity breaking transition is independent of $\gamma$, the dynamics in the ergodic phase is not.
 In particular, assuming that $\widehat{M}_{\parallel,i}$ does not exceed its equilibrium counterpart, one can show that the longitudinal diffusion constants for $\gamma \neq 0$ are always larger than their equilibrium counterpart.
-If the diffusion constant is larger, the relaxation of $F_s$ is faster, and thus the value of the zero-frequency limit of the kernels is reduced, self-consistently demonstrating acceleration of the dynamics for $\gamma >0$.
+If the diffusion constant is larger, the long time relaxation of $F_s$ is faster, and thus the value of the zero-frequency limit of the kernels is reduced, self-consistently demonstrating acceleration of the dynamics for $\gamma >0$.
 Remarkably, Eq.~\eqref{eq:diff} shows that the diffusion (quantified by $D_{\parallel, z}$) along the $z$-direction is also indirectly accelerated by the coupling with the other directions.
+Overall, the mode-coupling calculation highlights interesting differences with the large $d$ limit, but the main results are in agreement.

 In conclusion, we found that the acceleration provided by transverse forces in a dense interacting system strongly depends on temperature, which comes as a surprise.
 The acceleration departs from a simple rescaling of the time, due to both interactions and emerging glassiness, which also lead to non-trivial asymptotic scaling with $\gamma$.
 Transverse forces begin to operate when the relaxation time of the system exceeds $\tau_\Sigma \sim {\tau_0}/{\gamma^2}$, but their efficiency decreases in deeply supercooled states leading instead to circular trajectories but only modest acceleration.
 This picture is corroborated by the behavior of the odd diffusivity, which is small as long as $\tau_\Sigma$ exceeds the relaxation rate of the system, but saturates to a finite value as the glass phase is approached.
 Our study resorts to a very local, and somewhat uninformed, way of driving the system out of equilibrium.
 In the more elaborate methods implemented in \cite{kapfer2017irreversible,michel2014generalized}, spatially extended and correlated moves are performed.
 It is a stimulating open question to find out how, when pushed towards glassiness, these methods compare with the minimal ones investigated here.